Education & Certification

 No. Candidates are evaluated based on the criteria for admission and not in comparison to the pool of applicants for that year.

 - When can I expect to receive notification about the status of my application?

 All applicants will be notified of their FAPIC status prior to the APIC Annual Conference.

-- How will I know if you received my application?
+- How will I know if APIC received my application and payment?